 Consensus-building

 The main political actors in the central and federal institutions seem to agree with the broad goal of building a market-based democracy.
 Parliamentary democracy is set up in the country’s interim constitution.
-However, the transition toward democracy or even basic national building is hampered by political in-fighting and parochial interests of political elites.
+However, the transition toward democracy or even basic nation-building is hampered by political infighting and parochial interests of political elites.
 While there seems to be a general agreement on democracy, no consensus on the particular system of representation that would institutionalize democracy exists.

-The Islamist opposition forces are anti-democratic and aim to establish an Islamist caliphate, either with undefined borders or comprising Somalia, Somaliland and all parts of neighboring states that have a significant Muslim population.
+The Islamist opposition forces are anti-democratic and aim to establish an Islamist caliphate, either with undefined borders or comprising Somalia, Somaliland and all neighboring states that have a significant Muslim population.

-Somaliland has also settled on democracy and a market economy as strategic aims and has gone some way towards achieving these.
-The continuous postponement of parliamentary elections is accompanied by an increasingly authoritarian style of rule, and tensions and cleavages remain.
-Consensus-building is based more on lengthy clan negotiations than on formal democratic processes.
+Somaliland has also settled on democracy and a market economy as strategic aims and has gone some way toward achieving these.
+However, social tensions and cleavages remain.
+Elections are regularly delayed.
+Consensus-building is based more on clan negotiation than on formal democratic processes.

 Consensus on goals

-The main anti-democratic actor is the Islamist militia al-Shabaab and its small offspring, ISS.
-Despite losing territory, influence and legitimacy, al-Shabaab is still very active in Somalia and the wider region and enjoys some public support.
-Security remains unstable and the Islamist militia continues with attacks in urban areas, especially in Mogadishu.
-Al-Shabaab has also launched attacks on military bases and increasingly seems to resort to direct assassinations of government officials.
-The Islamist organization continues to pose a serious threat to further reconstruction and peacebuilding.
+The main anti-democratic actor is the Islamist militia al-Shabaab and its small offspring the ISS.
+Despite losing territory, influence and legitimacy, al-Shabaab remains active in Somalia and the wider region.
+The extent to which it enjoys public support is unclear, but it seems that the organization has lost legitimacy.
+Insecurity prevails in most regions.
+The Islamist group has intensified its attacks, disturbing the electoral process, in reaction to the intensified counter-insurgency.
+Attacks in urban areas are regular, especially in Mogadishu.
+Al-Shabaab has also launched attacks on military bases and directly assassinated government officials.
+The Islamist organization continues to pose a serious threat to further reconstruction and peacebuilding efforts.

 In general, multiparty democracy has no history in Somalia, but the “traditional” system of clan-based negotiations and joint decision-making, albeit only among men, provides a set of democratic values that can support the transition toward democracy.